 Brussels in bloom

-Tulips, daffodils, narcissus and snowdrops… All the world’s bulbous flowers will be in the park and greenhouses of Groot-Bijgaarden castle.
-More than 1 million bulbs have been planted, by hand, by the castle's gardeners.
-Explore the rainbow labyrinth, a multi-coloured heart of tulips, rare rhododendrons and azaleas from the south west of England… flowers lovers are in for a treat.
+Floralia Brussels: tulips, daffodils, narcissus and snowdrops... all the flowers and bulbs in the world are waiting for you in the park and greenhouses of the Groot-Bijgaarden Castle.
+Over 1 million bulbs have been hand planted by the castle's gardeners.
+Enjoy the rainbow labyrinth, the heart of multicoloured tulips, the rhododendrons and rare azaleas from South-West England, a real treat for enthusiasts.

-Halle Forest (the bluebells bloom between April and May)
+Halle Forest - flowering bluebells between April and May

-The Logis and Floréal garden cities (Japanese cherry trees blossom in April)
+The Logis and Floréal garden cities - flowering Japanese cherry trees in April

 The van Buuren Museum Gardens

-Now here’s a romantic walk!
-First you visit the superb Art Deco villa belonging to David and Alice van Buuren.
-Built in1928, all the original rare furniture, carpets, windows, sculptures and paintings by old masters are still present as they were, in this intimate private home that became a museum in 1975.
-Next you will discover the gardens, which are truly exceptional: the “Picturesque Garden”, the “Garden of Hearts” and a “Labyrinth” all make up a little green paradise in Brussels, which is superb whatever the season.
+The van Buuren Museum Gardens is the most romantic of strolls!
+First, visit the superb Art Deco villa of David and Alice van Buuren.
+Built in 1928, rare furniture, carpets, stained glass windows, sculptures and original artworks have remained in place in the intimacy of this private home that became a museum in 1975.
+Then you discover the gardens, which are truly exceptional: a picturesque garden ("Jardin Pittoresque"), a heart garden ("Jardin du Cœur") and a labyrinth garden ("Jardin du Labyrinthe") create a green oasis in Brussels, superb in any season.

 The Mont des Arts Garden